joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 * bus - the bus containing the load
 * id - the load's ID
 * p - the load's real power
+* ps - constant power portion of MW load
 * q - the load's reactive power
+* qs - constant power portion of MVAR load
 * status - the status of the load (open or closed)
+* benefit - the load's benefit (to be used for optimization)

 .. _shunt: